 Courts and the administrator should be vigilant to attempts to evade this limitation.
 A provider might attempt to divide the cost to an individual into separate components and argue that only some are properly viewed as charges for debt-management services.
 Or a provider might require the individual to pay some components of the cost to the provider and some to others, arguing that only the amounts that the provider itself receives are subject to this section.
-For example, a provider might use the services of a third person to solicit individuals, determine whether they are qualified for debt-management services, and refer them to the provider.
+For example, a provider might use the services of a lead generator or other third person to solicit individuals, determine whether they are qualified for debt-management services, and refer them to the provider.
 This person might be paid by the provider or by the individual.
 If paid by the individual, this tactic shifts some of the provider's costs of doing business to the individual and amounts to an attempt to evade the limits of this section.
-Amounts paid to a third person for determining that an individual, should be viewed as part of the charge by the provider that this section limits.
+Amounts paid to a third person for determining that an individual qualifies for debt-management services or for referring an individual to a provider, even if paid by the individual, should be viewed as part of the charge by the provider that this section limits.
 Hence, subsection (a) prohibits imposition of fees directly or indirectly except as permitted by this section.

 2. In addition to specifying some of the contents of an agreement, section 19(a)(5) requires immediate delivery of a record containing the agreement.
 If the record is a writing, subsection (b) of this section prohibits a provider from collecting any money before the individual receives it.
 If the record is electronic, the provider may impose a fee if otherwise permitted by this section, as soon as it delivers the record, which occurs (as provided in section 19(b)) when it makes the record available in retrievable and printable form and notifies the individual that it is available.
+This subsection is subject to subsection (d), which further addresses the timing of compensation to a provider.